Philippe Chabot: Sources

 The main authorities for Chabot's life are his manuscript correspondence in the Bibliothèque Nationale, Paris, and contemporary memoirs.
 See also E. de Barthlemy, Chabot de Brion, in the Revue des questions historiques (page 168, vol. xx.
 July 1876); Martineau, L'Amiral Chabot, in the Positions des l'hses de l'Ecole des Chartes (1883).

 Fictional portrayals

 His conflict with Montmorency is depicted in a 17th-century play by George Chapman and James Shirley entitled The Tragedy of Chabot, Admiral of France (1639).

-A fictionalized version of Chabot appears in the 2007 Showtime series The Tudors, played by Philippe De Grossouvre.
+A fictionalised version of Chabot appears in the 2007 Showtime series The Tudors, played by French actor Philippe De Grossouvre.
 This is in season 2, episode 6.